http4k/www/src/website/content/ecosystem/ai/concepts/models/index.md

 description: An overview of the LLM generation concepts in http4k AI.
 ---

-The http4k AI/LLM module provides a **unified, type-safe API** for interacting with various Large Language Models (LLMs) and AI services.
+http4k AI provides a **unified, type-safe and functional API** for interacting with various Large Language Models (LLMs) and AI services.
 Rather than dealing with vendor-specific APIs, you get consistent interfaces that work across different providers.
+As with all things http4k, the focus is on simplicity, composability, and functional programming principles, rather than complex abstractions and magic.

 ## Core Interfaces